yukioioioi/sillies/README.md

 - I'm not very good at comforting people, I'm really sorry about that (T-T) I'll still try my best to make you feel better tho!
 > ( ´･･)ﾉ(._.`)

+- I get easily anxious even if it's for no reason at all, so please iwc. (caution & care)

+- I rarely interact first so please please interact w me first, I'd really appreciate it !

 ### People who are under 12 or 20+ pls iwc!
 (Unless I knew you beforehand)
 </details>